-What is an electoral professional party?
+What is a UK electoral professional party?

 The decline in membership of political parties was accompanied by other changes that have led political scientists to talk about a transition to parties as an electoral professional machine which have two main characteristics:-

 Centred around a leader

 Parties have become centred around the Leader and his or her key advisers in the Leader’s Office who manage the media and increasingly decide policy.

 The advent of the 24 hour news cycle means that the relationship with the media has to be constantly managed.

 Policy announcements are often designed to counter other parties and provide media stories rather than as a result of looking for long term solutions to social and economic problems.

 The Leader takes control of the election manifesto.

 Party conferences are managed as media events rather than as a forum for discussion within the party.

 Campaigning becomes based on testing policies with focus groups and opinion polling and the Leader’s office uses this data to refine what is said to voters through the media.